wutzebaer/nft-dropper-composed/README.md

 - Just edit the tymeleaf template at `templates\index.html` to your needings.
 - Edit the css at `static\styles\styles.css` to your needings.
 - Add new static recources like images to the `static` folder and insert like `<img th:src="@{/image.jpg}">`
+- Changes on the template need a `sudo docker-compose restart nft-dropper` to take effect.

 ## Start